wrathematics/reactor/README.md

 ## Installation

 The "library" is a single header-only C file.
-Just copy `reactor.h` to your `src/` directory of your R package source .
+Just copy `reactor.h` to your `src/` directory of your R package source.
+There is also an R version of reactor that can be used for R-only projects.